 Crude oil has been a major commodity in the world economy for more than a century and trading oil futures is one of the best ways to speculate on the price of crude oil if you can’t trade contracts for difference (CFDs).

 If you want to speculate on the price of oil but prefer to hold stocks, you can either buy oil stocks or you can invest in oil ETFs, such as the U.S. Oil Fund (USO).
+When you buy crude oil stock, you can track the commodity without investing directly in its perceived value.
+This is especially interesting because every oil refiner or distributor has a wildly different marketshare and range of services.

 Buying oil stocks or shares of an energy or oil ETF will give you indirect exposure to the oil market, while trading oil futures more closely